emekafelix243/SPAM-DETECTION-MODEL/README.md

 **PROBLEM STATEMENT**

-In the paper, we would try to analysis different methods to identify spam messages.
+In this paper, we would try to analysis different methods to identify spam messages.
 We will use the different approach, based on word count and term-frequency inverse document-frequency (tf-idf) transform to classify the messages.
 Following steps are required in order to achieve the objective:

 1. Download and pre-process the SMS Spam Collection dataset.
 2. Text Vectorization (using TF-IDF) to classify the messages.